 Plans booked, we started talking about moving our laying around up to the pool, but we were already about halfway into Splash, which Joe had never seen, so we decided to finish it.
 Tom Hanks doesn’t get a fishtail?
 He just has to live as a human in mermaid society?
 Isn’t that going to make him a disabled merman?
 I guess that’s the price you pay for Daryl Hannah who we learned is now married to Neil Young.
 Cool couple.

 We finally dragged our asses up to the pool where we met Joe’s friends from day 1.
-I don’t know if I mentioned this earlier but Joe had made a couple of friends on the first day while he was waiting for me to get here.
-He’d told me a little bit about them.
-They’re American and they’re in the CBD business and are here on a work trip to meet with large scale growers or something.
+I don’t know if I mentioned this earlier but Joe had made a couple of friends on the first day while waiting for me to get here, Americans in the CBD business here to meet with large scale growers or something.
 Joe had one of their business cards and we were supposed to text them the previous night but that never happened.
 No worries, bro, these dudes were reeeaaaal cool.
-They were sitting with one Canadian and two Estonian guys, one of whom had a full back tattoo that he almost definitely got in prison.
+They were sitting with one Canadian and two Estonian guys, one of whom had a full back tattoo that he definitely got in prison.
 Everyone was super nice and introduced themselves around and we chatted for a bit about their trip before we took up residence in a couple of deck chairs and minded our own business.
 I could have stood around talking about biomass for hours but Joe wanted to get some reading done.
 They bought us a couple of beers.
 I set mine down between our chairs.
-Joe drank his beer pretty quickly and then started on mine.
+Joe drank his quickly and then started on mine.

 “Which one of them is named Brody?”
 I asked